not-ani/.config/README.md

+# discaimer
+credit to ThePrimeagen/init.lua for the original/base neovim config.

 # nvim
-my config for neovim (credit to ThePrimeagen/init.lua) for the original.
+my configs for everything (just neovim right now working on rices)